Prime Ministers Avenue: 1939–46: First fourteen busts

 On 2 March 1940, the first six busts were unveiled by the Governor of Victoria, Winston Dugan during his first visit to Ballarat.
 T. W. Cotton substituted for the unwell Crouch.
 It took two more years for Anderson to complete all the busts.
 In late 1941, he was still working on the twelfth prime minister, Robert Menzies, with an empty pedestal already in place at the Avenue.
 In October, Crouch paid £1000 in a government bond to the council.
 The council became trustees of the interest, which would be accumulated in a savings account to pay for new busts.
 Anderson finally completed the Menzies bust in September 1943 and it was installed the following month.
 When Menzies first saw the bust, he laughed and did not recognize himself, but conceded his praise to Anderson as he had never sat for him.

 On 26 January 1944, it was discovered that the busts of Andrew Fisher and W. M. Hughes had been stolen from their pedestals.
 This was the first interference with the Avenue since its institution.
 They were recovered undamaged the next month, Fisher's at the George V statue on Sturt Street and Hughes' at the Ballarat Soldiers' Convalescent Depot.
-The theft was believed to be a joke.
+The theft was supposed to have been done for a lark.
 Following another £1000 donation from Crouch, Anderson sculpted the busts of prime ministers Arthur Fadden and John Curtin.
 They were added to the Prime Ministers Avenue in March 1946.